slowmonkey/slowmonkey.github.io/README.md

 The font-awesome script can be obtained by signing in with an email and getting the generated script details.

+# How to run locally for development

+Ensure the following files are present:

+- Dockerfile
+- docker-compose.yml
+- Gemfile

+Run `docker-compose up` and navigate to `localhost:4000`

 # Citations

 ## Github Repo Cards